kubestellar/kubestellar/docs/content/v0.20/examples.md

 Install the AppWrapper CRD in the WDS and the WECs.
 Note that due to [this issue](https://github.com/kubestellar/kubestellar/issues/1705) CRDs must be pre-installed on the WDS and on the WECs when using API group filtering.
-For KubeStellar `0.20.0-rc1` this is required when using a hosting cluster as WDS with a large number of API resources such as OpenShift.
+For this release of KubeStellar, that pre-installation is required when a WDS has a large number of API resources (such as would be found in a hosting cluster that is OpenShift).

 ```shell
 clusters=(wds2 cluster1 cluster2);